sandroncello/The-Lexomancer/README.md

 Suggestions, corrections, and pull requests are always welcome.

-Whether you want to expand the lesson database, improve formatting, or add new features, contributions are appreciated.
+Whether you want to expand the lesson database, improve formatting, correct an entry, or add new features, contributions are appreciated.

 ---